Tutte Polynomials for Directed Graphs: A quasisymmetric function generalization of the -polynomial

-In order to state other properties of $B_{D}(\xx;y,z)$, we need to recall some basic definitions and results about quasisymmetric functions.
+In order to state other properties of $B_{D}(\xx;y,z)$, we need to recall some basic results about quasisymmetric functions.
 Let $R$ be a ring.
-A \emph{quasisymmetric function in $\xx$} with coefficient in $R$ is a formal power series $f$ in the variables $\{x_i\}_{i\in \PP}$ with coefficients in $R$, such that the degrees of the monomials occurring in $f$ are bounded, and for all positive integers $k$, $\de_1,\ldots,\de_k$, $i_1<i_2<\ldots<i_k$ and $j_1<j_2<\ldots<j_k$,
+A \emph{quasisymmetric function in $\xx$} with coefficients in $R$ is a formal power series $f$ in the variables $\{x_i\}_{i\in \PP}$ with coefficients in $R$, such that the degrees of the monomials occurring in $f$ are bounded, and for all positive integers $k$, $\de_1,\ldots,\de_k$, $i_1<i_2<\ldots<i_k$ and $j_1<j_2<\ldots<j_k$,